 Robert L. Solley Theater

-Located on the top floor of Robeson Center, the Solley Theater offers state-of-the-art technology, sound and lighting in a near-blackbox setting.
-Modular staging and seating allows many configurations in this venue.
-Six 12′ windows with blackout drapes, a dropdown full-size movie screen, professional quality speakers, a performer’s “green room,” technical support and a Steinway B grand piano are also available for use in this space.
-Capacity is 110 seated in a theater audience configuration, 60 seated at tables or 125 standing guests.
+Located on the top floor of Robeson Center, the Solley Theater is an excellent space for performances, recitals or corporate meetings.
+A Steinway B grand piano is also available for use in this space.
+Capacity is 100 seated in a theater audience configuration, 60 seated at tables, or 125 standing guests.

 The Theater Lobby is airy, with two walls of windows overlooking the sculpture garden on the Michael Graves Terrace, and is a supplementary exhibition space.
 The Theater Lobby can be used as a bar or refreshment station or as a registration location for your event.
 Capacity of this space is 60 standing guests.

 This signature round room overlooks picturesque downtown Princeton and serves as an entryway into the Anne Reeves Studio.
 Half of the circular wall houses the Kristina Johnson Art Library.
 Three round tables and sleek Design Within Reach molded wooden chairs complete this comfortable, functional, light-filled, flexible space.
-Capacity of this space is 50 seated guests.
+Comfortably seats around 30 people, depending on use of the space.

 Didi and Jim Burke Studio